Kotlin/dokka/docs/topics/dokka-migration.md

 If you find that Dokka requires a considerably expanded heap size, for example, significantly higher than Gradle's own memory usage, [create an issue on Dokka's GitHub repository](https://kotl.in/dokka-issues).

 > You have to apply this configuration to each subproject.
-It's recommended that you configure Dokka in a convention
+It is recommended that you configure Dokka in a convention
 > plugin applied to all subprojects.
 >
 {style="note"}